 All Magento 2 stores are synced to Klaviyo by default.
 This setting allows you to be selective about which stores you integrate with.
 Head over to Supporting Multiple Magento Stores to learn more.

 We highly recommend enabling Special Price Settings if you're planning to use this feature.
 It is more difficult to enable this feature later.
 When configuring your integration settings, you will have the option to pull in "Special Price," which refers to a special sale price for items that can optionally take effect in a certain date range.
+You can find the Special Price option on the Magento 2 integration page, in the Advanced Options.
+When you enable Use special price for product prices when applicable, the product block will display the special price when applicable.
+When using a dynamic product feed, the special price will populate at send time.
+When manually selecting items from your catalog, the special price will populate once you select the product(s).
 For each product, there are 4 metadata fields that we will sync:

 - price (Required float): The standard price of the item